Lovable Just Killed Two Apps? Create Your Own SaaS Without Coding in 2 Days

 Lovable wired them up correctly on the first try.

-Authorization: Clerk roles enforced server-side in Edge Functions
+Authorization: Roles from the Clerk v2 JWT (`admin`, `user`) are enforced server-side in Edge Functions.

-Database: RLS enabled; only Edge Functions access DB with service role
+Database Security: RLS enabled; only Edge Functions (service role) access the DB.

 3. Three Lovable Prompts You Can Reuse to Start Building